google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ## Add a video to your site

-{% include modules/highlight.liquid title="Key Takeaway" list=page.add-video %}
+{% include modules/highlight.liquid title="Key Takeaway" list=page.key-takeaways.add-video %}

 Videos are often used to describe content in a more interactive manner and are often used to show a demonstration of a product or a concept.
 It can be hard to